toptensoftware/codeonly/readme.md

 // Main entry point into the application export function main()
 {
-    // Mount the root "Main" component on #main new Application().mount("#main");
+    // Mount the root "Application" component on #main new Application().mount("#main");

     // Other app initialization goes here